autistic-symposium/qtensorflow/README.md

 <br>

-#### 👉 this repository contains my work deploying a quantum computing version of tensorflow in kubernets.
+#### 👉 this repository contains my work deploying a quantum computing version of tensorflow in kubernetes.

 <br>